B-UMMI/seq_typing/README.md

 Required one of the following options:
   -b --blast /path/to/Blast/db.sequences.file ...
-                        Path to DB sequence file.
+                        Path to DB sequences files.
 If Blast DB was already produced, only provide the file that do not end with ".n*" something (do not use for example /blast_db.sequences.fasta.nhr).
 If no Blast DB is